 See the Inclement Weather Schedule for important information about the two possible alternate schedules in the event of heavy rain or more severe weather.

 Tickets are not required for admission to the Commencement Ceremony on the Quadrangle or the diploma ceremonies under regular weather conditions (which includes light rain) with the exception of the School of Medicine and Academic Health programs.
-Some school diploma ceremonies may require and may limit tickets in the event of inclement weather.
+Some school diploma ceremonies may require tickets and may limit the number of guests per graduate in the event of inclement weather.
 Those schools distribute rain tickets to their students accordingly.

-The Commencement experience involves events both inside and outside, on grass and pavement, in temporary/permanent event venues across campus.
+The Commencement experience involves events both inside and outside, on grass and paved surfaces, and in temporary and permanent event venues across campus.
 Emory is committed to removing barriers, whenever possible, so that all graduates and guests can enjoy the Commencement exercises.

-The 2013 Disability Access and Seating Service Request Form is now available (click here for details and link).
-If you have people in your party who are unable to walk long distances, who use wheelchairs, or who have other special needs, you may complete the Special Needs Request form.
-This form must be completed by May 1.
+The 2017 Disability Access and Seating Service Request Form will open in March.
 See the Planning your Visit section for more details.
-Please inform your guests that the campus terrain may challenge those with mobility concerns.
+Please inform your guests that the campus terrain may be challenging for those with mobility concerns.

-Walking to Commencement sites on Emory's campus may require walking up and down hill or walking for some distance.
-Guests should consider their needs when planning whether or not to attend and when planning transportation.
+Walking to Commencement sites on Emory's campus may require walking up- and down-hill or walking for some distance.
+Guests should consider their needs when planning whether or not to attend certain events and when planning transportation.

 More specific information about these topics is available in the Planning your Visit section.